 Think a bank can’t be mobile and social?
 “Can’t” isn’t in Commonwealth Bank of Australia’s vocabulary.
 The CommBank “CAN” campaign—highlighting services ranging from mobile payments to apps for home buyers—is showing Australians what a modern bank can be.
-“We’re changing the way banking happens,” says Chief Marketing Officer Andy Lark.

 Externally, what started out as a social networking experiment quickly proved to be a pillar of the bank’s marketing strategy.
-“Facebook is one of the most effective marketing platforms for us,” says Lark.
-“We use Radian6 to surface the conversations and find the opportunities to make the customer experience personal and relevant, quickly.”
+With Facebook as their primary social network, the bank uses the Salesforce1 Platform to surface conversations and find opportunities to make the customer experience personal and relevant, quickly.